NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 ### View Menu

-The View menu is divided into 3 section.
+The View menu is divided into four section.
 The top section contains all built-in shape models that the tool supports.
 When you click on a shape model from the view menu, that shape model will be displayed in the renderer and the tabs in the control panel on the left will change